Sagar-Chowdhury/Learnings-at-Razorpay/README.md

  1. Successfully cloned Rewads-hub-portal on my local mac.
  2. Vikalp guided me in **migrating the Angular version from v8 - v12**
  3. Started exploring the agent portal to gain insights about **missing features and bugs**.
+ 4. Through the weekend got insights into how **bootstrap** works, and also jotted down some issues in the agent portal.